 These electrolyte additives are what Solvay specializes in.
 Even more so since the Group purchased Energain, a patent portfolio, early 2017 from Dupont.
 The Group is currently using this technology for fluoride-based solvents and additives to develop batteries with ever increasing performances with its customers.
 Fluorinated fluids can also be used for cooling systems, as overheating affects the functioning of batteries, with the added benefits of being non-corrosive, non-toxic and non-flammable.
 What’s more, through its Solvay Ventures arm, the company also invested in Nohms, an American startup that develops ionic liquids for lithium batteries that improve safety.

 All these new technologies and materials add up to being capable of doubling the lifecycle of batteries - as well as doubling the 400 km range of the new Tesla to 800 km.
 Which brings us to durability, another important factor in powering electric cars.
 Contrary to a portable device battery that can have a satisfactory lifespan of a few years, a car battery has to be able to last 10 to 15 years or more without losing more than 80% of its capacity: It has to be capable of keeping a constant charge rate even after having been charged and discharged thousands of times.
-This requires precisely the type of specific, high performance technology that Solvay is busy working on for the future of clean mobility.
+This requires precisely the type of specific, high-performance technology that Solvay is working on to continue implementing our product portfolio for the future of clean mobility.